kabtech/kab/bdn/atomicpidebian.md

 ---
 ### Atomic Pi basic Debian setup

-I think of the Atomic Pi as a great value, but with an extremely touch side.
+I think of the Atomic Pi as a great value, but with an extremely touchy side.
 Some notes about the system itself:
 - The CMOS reset button is way to easy to accidentally push.
 DON'T
 - Must use POWERED USB hub.
 You will get inconsistent USB device behavior if you don't, including no recognition of bootable flash drive.
 - System power quirks: if you have the above powered USB hub attached and switch off the primary system power, the system may remain running.